Preference Learning in School Choice Problems: Model

-To get an intuition of an optimal information-acquisition strategy, consider a binary-choice between $\{0, 1\}$, from which an agent's payoff is either $x \in (0,1)$ or $\theta$.
-While $x$ is constant, $\theta$ is a random variable that is uniformly distributed on $[0,1]$.
-If the agent were fully informed, she would have chosen 1 if and only if her preference type $\theta$ is above $x$.
-The agent, however, needs to acquire information about $\theta$.
-A signaling structure is represented by $m: [0,1] \to [0,1]$ such that the agent is recommended to choose 1 with probability $m(\theta)$ if her true preference type is $\theta$.

-\autoref{fig:info_acquisition} illustrates an optimal information-acquisition strategy, either for various option values $x$ (Panel (a)) or various marginal costs $\mu$ (Panel (b)).
+An optimal signal structure represents the optimal decision of what and how much a student should learn about her preference type.
+In \autoref{fig:info_acquisition}, we illustrate an optimal signal structure when $\Delta(\theta) = \theta - x$ for $x \in (0,1)$.

-An optimal signal structure $m(\theta)$ increases in $\theta$ because the payoff gain by switching from $0$ to $1$ ($\Delta(\theta)=\theta-x$) increases in $\theta$.
-An agent wants to learn if her preference type $\theta$ is above or below a given option value $x$.
-Hence, the recommendation by $m(\theta)$ becomes dependent on $\theta$ being above or below $x$, as shown in Panel (a).
-Moreover, if the marginal cost of information $\mu$ decreases, the agent chooses to acquire more information, so the recommendation by $m(\theta)$ responds more precisely to $\theta$, as shown in Panel (b).
+The optimal signal structure $m(\theta)$ increases with $\theta$ because the payoff gain $\Delta(\theta)$ by switching from $asb$ to $sab$ increases with $\theta$.
+The agent aims to choose $sab$ if and only if her preference type $\theta$ is above $x$.
+Therefore, the agent chooses to learn whether her preference shock $\theta$ is above or below the option value $x$, as shown in Panel (a).
+If the marginal cost of information $\mu$ decreases, the agent chooses to acquire more information, resulting in the recommendation by $m(\theta)$ responding more precisely to $\theta$, as shown in Panel (b).